csmaxuebin/PU_Bpub/README.md

 -   The naming suggests this script is used for batch processing of image denoising tasks using Markov Random Fields (MRFs).
 Image denoising is a common application of MRFs where the goal is to remove noise while preserving important image details.
 This script likely processes multiple images or iteratively applies the MRF-based denoising process across a set of images.
 ...
 ## Experimental Results
-These graphs and tables summarize the effectiveness of different federated learning strategies under various attack vectors, focusing on how different privacy-preserving methods hold up against advanced adversarial techniques.
-Each plot and metric offers insight into the trade-offs between model accuracy, loss, and privacy protection.
+These graphs and tables summarize the effectiveness of different federated learning strategies under various metrics, focusing on how different privacy-preserving methods.

 ![输入图片说明](https://github.com/csmaxuebin/PU_Bpub/blob/main/images/fig1.png)
 ![输入图片说明](https://github.com/csmaxuebin/PU_Bpub/blob/main/images/fig2.png?raw=true).